 - lack of physical activity.

 What can help?

 There are lots of things you can do to improve or manage your fatigue.
-Small changed to your life can make a big difference.
+Small changes to your life can make a big difference.

 Things you might want to try include:

 - being as physically active as you can – this can help improve your energy levels, sleep, mood and general health

 - planning activities for when you usually have more energy – maybe first thing in the morning, or in the afternoon after a rest

 - making time to rest and relax

 - dealing with any problems sleeping – try to relax before bed and avoid drinks with caffeine, such as tea and coffee, as these can keep you awake

 - trying complementary therapies alongside your usual treatment